-Policy 8 - Leisure uses will be Leisure uses may not The Council will use the development Leisure commitments Encouraging encouraged within the be delivered as part of management process to steer development and completions will leisure Eldon Way Opportunity Site. the mixed uses towards sequentially preferable sites, including be recorded as part opportunities redevelopment of the centre and edge of centre sites within the of the monitoring Eldon Way Eldon Way Opportunity Site. report.
-Opportunity Site and / or existing uses many not remain in this location.
+Er le Policy 8 - incouraging eisure opportunities Leisure uses will be encouraged within the Eldon Way Opportunity Site.
+Leisure uses may not be delivered as part of the mixed uses redevelopment of the Eldon Way Opportunity Site and / ed as part of management process to steer development towards sequentially preferable sites, including centre and edge of centre sites within the Eldon Way Opportunity Site.
+Leisure commitments and completions will be recorded as part of the monitoring report. or existing uses many not remain in this location.
 The Council has engaged with landowners and developers and carried out a robust financial appraisal of the Eldon Way Opportunity Site scheme.